Jalaluddin Haqqani

-Jalaluddin Haqqani (جلال الدين حقاني) (1939 – 3 September 2018) was an Afghan insurgent commander who founded the Haqqani network, an insurgent group fighting in guerilla warfare against US-led NATO forces and the now former government of Afghanistan they support.
+Jalaluddin Haqqani (جلال الدين حقاني) (1939 – 3 September 2018) was an Afghan insurgent commander who founded the Haqqani network, an insurgent group who fought in guerilla warfare against US-led NATO forces and the former Islamic Republic of Afghanistan government that they supported.

 He distinguished himself as an internationally sponsored insurgent fighter in the 1980s during the Soviet–Afghan War, including in Operation Magistral.
 He earned U.S. praise and was called "goodness personified" by the U.S. officials.
 US officials have admitted that during the Soviet–Afghan War, he was a prized asset of the Central Intelligence Agency (CIA).
 Former U.S. president Ronald Reagan called Jalaluddin Haqqani a "freedom fighter" during the Soviet–Afghan War.
 By 2004, he was directing pro-Taliban insurgent group to launch a holy war in Afghanistan.
 In 2016, U.S. Lieutenant General John W. Nicholson Jr. claimed that the U.S. and NATO were not targeting Haqqani's network in Afghanistan.

 Media reports emerged in late July 2015 that Haqqani had died the previous year.
 According to the reports, he died in Afghanistan and was buried in Khost Province of Afghanistan.
 These reports were denied by the Taliban and some members of the Haqqani family.
 On 3 September 2018, the Taliban released a statement announcing that Haqqani had died after a long illness in Afghanistan.

 Early life

 Jalaluddin was born in 1939 in the village of Karezgay in the Zadran District of Paktia Province, Afghanistan.
 He was an ethnic Pashtun from the Zadran tribe of Khost.
-His father was a relatively wealthy landowner and trader.
+His father was a wealthy landowner and trader.
 The family later moved to Sultankhel.
 He started advanced religious studies at Darul Uloom Haqqania, a Deobandi Islamic seminary (darul uloom), in Pakistan in 1964.
 He graduated in 1970 with an advanced qualification that entitled him to the status of mawlawi, and added "Haqqani" to his name, as some alumni of Darul Uloom Haqqania had done.

 After King Zahir Shah's exile and President Daoud Khan rose to power in 1973, the political situation in Afghanistan began to slowly change.
 A number of parties, such as the People's Democratic Party of Afghanistan (PDPA), and other people were seeking power.
 Haqqani was one of them, and after being suspected of plotting against the government, he went into exile and based himself in and around Miranshah, Pakistan.
 From there he began to organise a rebellion against the government of Daoud Khan in 1975.
 After the 1978 Marxist revolution by the PDPA, Haqqani joined the Hezb-i Islami movement of Mawlawi Mohammad Yunus Khalis.